+Distinct contributions of anterior and posterior orbitofrontal cortex to adaptive decision-making

 Abstract

-Previous work across species has implicated the lateral orbitofrontal cortex (OFC) in adaptive decision-making, namely, flexibly adjust choices for specific outcomes when their value changes.
-This requires both representations of stimulus-outcome associations and their use for inferring the updated value of outcomes.
-Whereas lesions and inactivation of the OFC disrupt goal-directed behavior, it is unclear which of these two functions the OFC supports.
-Moreover, the lateral OFC is an anatomically heterogeneous region, and different functions underlying adaptive behavior may be distributed across different subregions.
-To address these questions, we used transcranial magnetic stimulation (TMS) to disrupt activity in functional brain networks centered on the anterior (aOFC) and posterior (pOFC) part of the lateral OFC.
-To dissociate the acquisition and use of stimulus-outcome associations, participants (n=48) received aOFC or pOFC network-targeted TMS either before learning associations between visual stimuli and sweet or savory food odor rewards, or, on the next day, before a meal to selectively devalue one of these rewards, which was followed by a probe choice test in extinction.
-Crucially, TMS targeting the pOFC (but not the aOFC) before the meal disrupted goal-directed behavior, as measured by choices of stimuli predicting non-sated rewards in the probe test.
-Importantly, disrupting the aOFC (but not the pOFC) before learning stimulus-outcome associations similarly impaired behavior in the probe test on the next day.
-These findings demonstrate that the pOFC contributes to goal-directed behavior by supporting the use of stimulus-outcome associations, while the aOFC contributes by supporting their acquisition.
+The lateral orbitofrontal cortex (OFC) is critical for flexibly adjusting choices when outcome values change.
+This requires representations of stimulus-outcome associations and inferring the updated value of outcomes, but whether and how different parts of OFC contribute tothese functions has remained unclear.
+Here we used transcranial magnetic stimulation (TMS) to disrupt activity in functional networks centered on the anterior (aOFC) and posterior (pOFC) lateral OFC.
+Participants (n=48) received aOFC or pOFC network-targeted TMS either before learning associations between visual stimuli and sweet or savory food odor rewards, or, on the next day, before a meal to selectively devalue one of these rewards.
+TMS targeting pOFC before the meal disrupted goal-directed behavior, as measured by choices of stimuli predicting non-sated rewards in a probe test, whereas disrupting aOFC before learning stimulus-outcome associations similarly impaired choices in the probe test.
+These findings demonstrate distinct contributions of different OFC subregions to goal-directed behavior.

 Introduction